mcjauregui72/CNN_MedImageClassification/README.md

 ## Model adjustments and considerations for model compatibility

-To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we needed to make adjustments to the original ResNet50 model, and specify our custom CNN carefully.
-Note that we referred to our 'adjusted' ResNet50 model as our ResNet50-based model.
+To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we made adjustments to the original ResNet50 model, and specified our custom CNN carefully.
+Note that we refer to our 'adjusted' ResNet50 model as our ResNet50-based model.

-For our pre-trained model, we built a ResNet50-based model called first_model.
+We built a ResNet50-based model called first_model, for our pre-trained CNN.
 It's base (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
 To this base we made the following modifications:
   * Specified the img_size, channels, img_shape, and class_count to be identical's to those in the custom CNN
   * Defined the same data augmentation layers as in our custom CNN
   * Applied data augmentation to the input tensor